 Massachusetts has one of the largest increases in opioid-related emergency department visits in the nation by far–and one of the largest increases in opioid-related overdoses and deaths, with rates growing four-fold since 2010.
 Countless headlines attest to the difficulties tackling this alarming public health crisis and providing appropriate evidence-based treatment for the many factors and behaviors that contribute to OUD.

 We’re collaborating with MGH to explore insights and approaches from behavioral science to optimize their emergency department OUD treatment protocols and enable physicians to help more patients into effective, evidence-based treatment.
 MGH is on the front lines of the opioid epidemic, developing innovative approaches that treat substance use disorders along all levels of care—from primary community-based prevention to emergency intervention and treatment to chronic disease management.
 Key components of the initiative include an on-demand, transitional outpatient clinic and immediate access to buprenorphine in the hospital’s emergency department.
-We will develop interventions from a diagnosis process consisting of interviews with physicians, addiction specialists, nurse practitioners and physician assistants on staff, as well as MGH patients, to understand perceptions, attitudes, and beliefs related to seeking and receiving treatment for OUD within the emergency department.
+We developed interventions from a diagnosis process consisting of interviews with physicians, addiction specialists, nurse practitioners and physician assistants on staff, as well as MGH patients, to understand perceptions, attitudes, and beliefs related to seeking and receiving treatment for OUD within the emergency department.

 It is estimated that substance use disorder costs the United States health care system more than $700 billion annually.
 Effectively addressing opioid use disorder could result in tremendous public health benefit as well as substantial cost savings.
 Stay tuned for updates and insights from this effort to support patients in emergency care seeking treatment for OUD over the next year.